 Protected Area of Resources Management

-This area, with 66.9 hectares, is marked by two islets located on the west coast of Pico in front of Madalena village – the Ilhéu em Pé and the Ilhéu Deitado.
+This area, with about 67 hectares, is marked by two islets located on the west coast of Pico in front of Madalena village – the Ilhéu em Pé and the Ilhéu Deitado.

-Defined as a Special Area of Conservation (SAC) within the Natura 2000 network, this area is an important habitat for the fauna species Sterna hirundo, Caretta caretta and Tursiops truncatus, and the flora species Azorina vidalii and Spergularia azorica.
+This area is an important habitat for the fauna species Caretta caretta and Tursiops truncatus, and the flora species Azorina vidalii and Spergularia azorica.

 It is defined as a Special Area of Conservation (SAC) within the Natura 2000 network and is also a priority marine geosite of the Azores UNESCO Global Geopark.